-Lunia et al[210] evaluated the usefulness of probiotics as primary prophylaxis for HE in cirrhotic patients, showing that a 3-month course of probiotics reduced levels of arterial ammonia, improved psychometric tests and reduced the risk of developing HE compared to placebo.
-As regards the setting of secondary prophylaxis for HE, a clinical trial by Agrawal et al[211] compared the efficacy of probiotics and lactulose in this field.
-Probiotics revealed to be as effective as lactulose in preventing new episodes of HE.
-Dhiman et al[212] further strengthened these data, demonstrating that probiotics, compared to placebo, reduce the risk of HE-related hospitalization in patients who recovered from a previous episode of HE.
+Lunia et al[210] evaluated the usefulness of probiotics as primary prophylaxis for HE in cirrhotic patients, showing that a 3 month course of probiotics reduced levels of arterial ammonia, improved psychometric tests, and reduced the risk of developing HE compared to placebo.
+Regarding the setting of secondary prophylaxis for HE, a clinical trial by Agrawal et al[211] compared the efficacy of probiotics and lactulose in this field.
+Probiotics were revealed to be as effective as lactulose in preventing new episodes of HE.
+Dhiman et al[212] further strengthened these data, demonstrating that probiotics, compared to placebo, reduced the risk of HE-related hospitalization in patients who recovered from a previous episode of HE.
 The results of these studies are promising, but further standardized trials performed with optimal methodological quality are needed in order to define the role of probiotics in the context of both primary and secondary prophylaxis for HE[213,214].

 Probiotic yogurt supplementation

 The modulation of gut flora through dietary interventions in cirrhotic patients has been studied by Bajaj et al[215], who investigated whether the supplementation of probiotic yogurt in cirrhotic patients could be useful in treating MHE and preventing OHE.
-Cirrhotic patients were randomized to receive 12 oz of yogurt daily versus no treatment for 60 days.
-The study demonstrated a higher rate of MHE reversal in patients treated with yogurt, as well as a better rate of prevention of OHE development.
-A subsequent study by Liu et al[216] displayed that probiotic yogurt could modify intestinal microflora in patients with chronic liver disease, increasing the number of beneficial bacteria and reducing levels of Escherichia Coli.
+Cirrhotic patients were randomized to receive 12 oz of yogurt daily vs no treatment for 60 days.
+The study demonstrated a higher rate of MHE reversal in patients treated with yogurt as well as a better rate of prevention of OHE development.
+A subsequent study by Liu et al[216] displayed that probiotic yogurt could modify intestinal microflora in patients with chronic liver disease, increasing the number of beneficial bacteria and reducing levels of Escherichia coli.
 This research field seems therefore promising, but further evidence is needed to confirm these preliminary results.

 Gluten-casein free diet

 The gut-liver-brain axis has been widely studied as a possible therapeutic target for other conditions in which gut microbiota alterations and intestinal barrier impairment are thought to have a pathogenetic role, such as celiac disease and autism spectrum disorders (ASD).
-In these settings altered intestinal permeability may favor leakage of gut-derived toxic substances, which in turn may trigger systemic inflammation through cytokine production, and also reach CNS inducing neurological damage[46,217-219].
+In these settings, altered intestinal permeability may favor leakage of gut-derived toxic substances, which in turn may trigger systemic inflammation through cytokine production and may reach CNS to induce neurological damage[46,217-219].
 This model recalls the mechanisms involved in HE, where gut-derived substances also induce an inflammatory response and can cross the BBB and cause cognitive impairment.
 In ASD, casein and gluten-derived peptides passing through the altered intestinal barrier have been suggested to play a pathogenetic role[220], potentially eliciting inflammatory responses both at a systemic and CNS level, where these peptides are believed to act as neuropeptides and alter neurological functions[221].

-Hence, gluten-casein free diet has been postulated to confer beneficial effects on patients with ASD by reducing both systemic inflammation and circulating opioid peptides levels (β-gliadomorphine and β-caseomorphine); even if the efficacy of this therapeutic approach remains controversial[217], there is increasing evidence that the elimination or reduction of gluten and casein from the diet may confer some advantages in patients with ASD, in terms of both gastrointestinal and cognitive benefits[222,223].
-Furthermore, also in contexts other than celiac disease and ASD, gluten has been shown to impair intestinal permeability through zonulin upregulation, and a gluten-free diet has been proved to positively influence microbiota composition[224-226].
+Hence, gluten-casein free diet has been postulated to confer beneficial effects on patients with ASD by reducing both systemic inflammation and circulating opioid peptides levels (β-gliadomorphine and β-caseomorphine).
+Even if the efficacy of this therapeutic approach remains controversial[217], there is increasing evidence that the elimination or reduction of gluten and casein from the diet may confer some advantages in patients with ASD, in terms of both gastrointestinal and cognitive benefits[222,223].
+Furthermore, also in contexts other than celiac disease and ASD, gluten has been shown to impair intestinal permeability through zonulin upregulation, and a gluten-free diet has been shown to influence positively microbiota composition[224-226].